MedleyLabs/port/README.md

 # port

+Port is like a shipping port for your data.
+Completely controlled by you.
+Completely private to you.

 Port is a personal web server that empowers individuals with their data.

 It's still very early in the development and proof-of-concept stage.
 The current stack includes: